LigoLAN/LigoLAN/README.md

 1. Go to the [Releases](../../releases/latest) section and download the latest `NexusLAN_Setup.exe` installer.
 2. Install the program (Windows 10 / 11 required).
-3. Run **NexusLAN**.
+3. Run **LigoLAN**.
 During the initial network setup, the program will request **administrator rights** (UAC) – this is necessary to modify IP addresses and the Firewall.
 4. *Security Warning:* The program automatically opens ports `12345`, `12346`, and `12347` for local communication.
 We recommend using it primarily on a trusted home / private network.

 ---